Kolotose/UCD-and-Gamification/README.md

 This stage consists of creating a low-fidelity prototype for the hypothetical solution.
 The folder contains the main point-of-interest screens for the prototype.

 ### Testing
 This stage consists of testing the proposed solution.
-The folder contains the proofs of the credibiluity of testings and the SUS questionnaire results.
+The folder contains the proofs of the credibility of testing and the SUS questionnaire results.